pelias/leaflet-plugin/README.md

 // Removes focus from the geocoder input.
 // This also clears results and collapses the geocoder (if enabled). geocoder.blur();

+// Clears inputs and results from the geocoder control.
+// This does not affect collapse or expanded state, and does not remove focus.
+// Fires the `reset` event.
+geocoder.reset();
 ```

 ### Events